-• Clarify and verify the accuracy of the information wherever possible - If it is self-reported information, has consent been sought to share information with others or gather further information in order to confirm?
-Find out more information to better understand the information you are being told.
+- · Clarify and verify the accuracy of the information wherever possible. - Find out more information to better understand the information you are being told.

-• Reflect upon the self-reported information and what this means in the context of safeguarding and promoting the welfare of children, what impact it may have and what implications it has in terms of the plan for the family.
-Do practitioners need to change the plan or their approach to working with the family in light of this information?
+• Reflect upon the self-reported information and what this means in the context of safeguarding and promoting the welfare of children.

+• Consider whether there is a need to change the plan or the approach to working with the family in light of this information .